Identification, Images, & Information

 Life Cycle

 Female overwinters in leaf litter and becomes active in April.
-Oviposits on gypsy moth egg masses.
+Oviposits on spongy moth egg masses.
 The generation that emerges oviposits on second generation of moth egg masses in July-August.
 A third generation emerges in September to November.
 There may be a fourth generation in warmer areas.

 Remarks